NotYetGames/DlgSystem/README.md

     - Settings panel in Editor Preferences to modify the layout
     - Option to import from and export to plain text formats (e.g. json)

+Not yet convinced?
+Have you seen our [`showcase page`](https://gitlab.com/NotYetGames/DlgSystem/wikis/Feature-Showcase)?

 ## General Information

 See the [Wiki](https://gitlab.com/NotYetGames/DlgSystem/wikis/home) for the manual and tutorials.